7 Common Causes of Back Pain

 Asking Your Doctor About Back Pain

 In some cases, the cause of back pain remains mysterious despite exams and medical tests.
-In part, that’s because everyone is different—problems that cause severe pain in one person can cause no symptoms at all in another person.
-Most causes of back pain aren’t serious or life threatening.
-Although in rare cases, it can signal a more severe medical problem.
+In part, that’s because everyone is different—problems that cause severe back pain in one person can cause no symptoms at all in another person.
+Most back pain causes aren’t serious or life threatening.
+Although in rare cases, back pain can signal a more severe medical problem.
 Here are the most common potential culprits.

 1. Too Much, Too Soon

 Your back may ache after your first workout in a while or a day of aggressive snow shoveling or yard work.
-In these cases, you may have pulled or strained a muscle or ligament.
+In these cases, you may have pulled or strained a muscle or ligament in your back.

 2. Disc Injuries or Degeneration

 As you age, the flat, round discs that fit between each vertebra break down.
 You may feel pain as they lose their cushioning ability and one backbone rubs against another.
 Doctors call this degenerative disc disease.